Mokkapps/ref-vs-reactive-vue-js-live-2023-slides/slides.md

 <!--
 - we learned that Vue's reactivity system works by **intercepting object properties**

+- for primitive values it uses its own logic, simplified code for demonstration purpose

 - when holding object types, ref automatically converts its .value with reactive().
-- for primitive values it uses its own logic
 -->

 ---